 • Opinion — Because unsurprisingly, everyone has a few!

-About Motofomo’s Editor At Large
+About Motofomo’s Editor (and sole Author)

 I find it helpful when I know something about other writers to “connect” with them.
 So here’s a bit about me.

 My name is Dana (rhymes with “Nirvana”, and yes, I was a teenager in the 90s) and I’m a motorcycle nut and the editor of this site.
+My personal blog is here, and you can find all the other zany things I’m interested in there.

 I first rode a motorcycle when I was a kid.
 My cousin took his dad’s bike (without his dad’s knowledge) to take me for a cheeky jaunt around the neighbourhood.
 He then gave me ago.
 Somehow, I didn’t crash it.